inmanta/inmanta-core/docs/admin.rst

 There are three main deployment models:

 * embedded: all components are started with the deploy command, the server is terminated after the deploy is finished.
 Suitable only for development.
 * push to server: the server is deployed independently.
 Models are compiled on the developer machine and pushed to the server directly.
-Suitable only small setups.
+Suitable only for small setups.
 * autonomous server: the server is deployed independently.
 Models are stored in git repos and compiled by the server.